alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 ## Takes Time but worth doing
 1. Setup addiitonal permissions groups
 1. Setup a guest account
-1. Disk level encryption.
+1. Disk level encryption
 1. Copy to or create new SSH keys for commputer

 ## TODO
 1. Screenshots
-1. Note-taking
+1. Note-taking (Joplin ATM)
 1. Passwords
 1. Shortcut to put computer to sleep